The donation process

-We will ask you to read our Welcome leaflet which explains the importance of blood safety.
+Remember to bring your completed donation safety check form with you, if you received one from us in the post.
+We will ask you to read our donor consent booklet which explains the importance of blood safety.
 It’s important to read this whenever you attend because advice does change.
 We will give you 500ml of fluid just before you give blood.
 Drinking this over about 5 minutes will help with your well-being during and after donation.

 We make sure it is safe for you to donate, and that your blood donation is safe for a patient to receive.

 - We confirm your identity and ask you about the information on your donor health check form; a registered nurse may follow up if necessary.